Chet Holmgren: Draft year injury (2022–2023)

-The Oklahoma City Thunder selected Holmgren with the second overall pick in the 2022 NBA draft, making him the highest draft pick ever taken out of Gonzaga and the highest pick from the state of Minnesota, topping Kevin McHale.
+Holmgren was selected by the Oklahoma City Thunder with the second overall pick in the 2022 NBA draft, making him the highest-selected draft pick ever taken out of Gonzaga and the highest-drafted pick from the state of Minnesota, topping Kevin McHale, who was taken third overall in 1980.
 Holmgren joined the Thunder's 2022 NBA Summer League roster.
 In his Summer League debut, Holmgren scored 23 points with seven rebounds, four assists, and six blocks in a 98–77 win against the Utah Jazz.
 He also broke the record for the most blocks in a single Summer League game.
 On July 5, 2022, Holmgren signed a rookie-scale contract with the Thunder.

-On August 25, 2022, it was announced that Holmgren will miss the entire 2022–23 NBA season due to a Lisfranc injury in his foot that occurred during a Pro-am game.
+However, on August 25, it was announced that he would miss the entire 2022–23 NBA season due to a Lisfranc injury in his foot that occurred during a Pro-am game.